ja-proger/StaLib/README.md

 # StatisticsLib | StaLib
 This repository was made for educational purposes.
 It includes realizations of statistics formulas in languages which I either know, or am learning now.
+It includes formulas from statistics, probability theory and combinatorics.

 ## Structure of the _StaLib_
 - StaLib — library